chromium/chromium/docs/updater/functional_spec.md

 exit code.

 #### Command-Line Format
-* for system applications, the executable path must be in a secure location such as `%ProgramFiles%` for security, since it will be run elevated.
+* for system applications, the executable path is in a secure location such as `%ProgramFiles%` for security, since it runs elevated.
 * placeholders are not permitted in the executable path.
 * placeholders take the form of a percent character `%` followed by a digit.
-Literal `%` characters must be escaped by doubling them.
+Literal `%` characters are escaped by doubling them.

 For example, if parameters to `IAppCommandWeb::execute` are `AA` and `BB` respectively, a command format of: